Priyanshushekhar77/Airway_Auth_Service/README.md

-/AUTH SERVICE IMPLEMENTATION FOR SKYWAY
+/AUTH SERVICE IMPLEMENTATION FOR AIRWAY
 ## TABLE
   -> only two model is required here (authentication,authorisation)
   ### User(Name) ->Email,Password(with validation)